 Do you run contests on Facebook?
 Do you need better results?

-I’ve seen a lot of companies use Facebook contests, Facebook Sweepstakes and group offers.
+I’ve seen a lot of companies use Facebook contests and Facebook Sweepstakes.
 Some amazingly savvy small and medium businesses have used these marketing tools to succeed beyond anyone’s expectations.
 Others have been dismally disappointed with their results.